Homologous series: Examples

 Within that series, many physical properties such as boiling point gradually change with increasing mass.
 For example, ethane (C2H6), has a higher boiling point than methane (CH4).
 This is because the London dispersion forces between ethane molecules are higher than that between methane molecules, resulting in stronger forces of intermolecular attraction, raising the boiling point.

 Some important classes of organic molecules are derivatives of alkanes, such as the primary alcohols, aldehydes, and (mono)carboxylic acids form analogous series to the alkanes.
 The corresponding homologous series of primary straight-chained alcohols comprises methanol (CH4O), ethanol (C2H6O), 1-propanol (C3H8O), 1-butanol, and so on.
 The single-ring cycloalkanes form another such series, starting with cyclopropane.

 Biopolymers also form homologous series, for example the polymers of glucose such as cellulose oligomers starting with cellobiose, or the series of amylose oligomers starting with maltose, which are sometimes called maltooligomers.
 Homooligopeptides, oligopeptides made up of repetitions of only one amino acid can also be studied as homologous series.

 Inorganic homologous series

 Homologous series are not unique to organic chemistry.
 Titanium, vanadium, and molybdenum oxides all form homologous series (e.g. VnO2n − 1 for 2 < n < 10), called Magnéli phases, as do the silanes, SinH2n + 2 (with n up to 8) that are analogous to the alkanes, CnH2n + 2.

+Periodic table

+On the periodic table, homologous elements share many electrochemical properties and appear in the same group (column) of the table.
+For example, all noble gases are colorless, monatomic gases with very low reactivity.
+These similarities are due to similar structure in their outer shells of valence electrons.
+Mendeleev used the prefix eka- for an unknown element below a known one in the same group.